 The 25 Best Core Exercises For Runners

-But before I do that, let me clear up something
+But before I do that, let me clear something up.

 There’s no way around that.